-In 2003 the ILO adhered to a framework agreement governing financial and administrative matters between the United Nations and the European Commission.
+In 2003 the ILO adhered to a financial and administrative framework agreement (FAFA) governing financial and administrative matters between the United Nations and the EC.
 In 2004 the ILO and the EU signed a strategic partnership concerning development cooperation.
-The European Union is a major global player in international development assistance.
-The executive arm of the EU, the European Commission, is divided into several Directorate-Generals responsible for the different dimensions of the EU's development programmes.
-Among the different Directorates-General, the ILO Office for the European Union and the Benelux Countries has close contacts with these Directorates-General (DG) who have areas of common interest with the ILO such as:
+The EU is a major global player in international development assistance.
+The executive arm of the EU, the EC, is divided into several Directorate-Generals (DG) responsible for the different dimensions of the EU's development programs.
+Among the different DG's, the ILO-Brussels Office has close contacts with those that have areas of common interest with the ILO, such as:

-Europe 2020 is the European Union’s (EU) growth strategy for the coming decade, designed by the European Commission.
-In a changing world, the European Commission wants the EU to become a smart, sustainable and inclusive economy.
+Europe 2020 is the EU's growth strategy for the coming decade, designed by the EC.
+In a changing world, the EC wants the EU to become a smart, sustainable and inclusive economy.
 These three mutually reinforcing priorities should help the EU and the Member States deliver high levels of employment, productivity and social cohesion.

 The EC proposed a set of five ambitious objectives - on employment, innovation, education, social inclusion and climate/energy - to be reached by 2020.
 Each Member State adopts its own national targets in each of these areas.
 Concrete actions at EU and national levels underpin the strategy.
 These objectives are backed up by concrete proposals to make sure they are delivered.
 To catalyse progress under each priority theme, the EC initiated seven flagship initiatives, from which three deal with employment: